The Noisy Universe

-for a primordial spectrum with a sharp cutoff at $k\sim k_\mathrm{cut}$.
+In this truncated power law model, since $n_\mathrm{s}\approx1$, LSWN is comparable to the primordial power only at wavenumbers $\lesssim A_\mathrm{s}\sim10^{-10}$ times smaller than the scales which generate the LSWN!
+In this sense, when the primordial inhomogeneities are small, $A_\mathrm{s}\ll1$, LSWN is a very subtle effect.

 Alternatively, if the primordial spectrum exhibits running of the spectral index, $n_\mathrm{s}[k] = n_\mathrm{s}[k_0] + \alpha_\mathrm{s}\,\ln[k/k_0]$, a sufficiently negative running $\alpha_\mathrm{s}$ will suppress LSWN by gradually reducing power toward small scales.
-Both scenarios---cutoff and running---provide mechanisms to limit LSWN generation, and observational constraints on $k_\mathrm{BH}$ thus constrain the small-scale behavior of the primordial spectrum.
+Both scenarios --- cutoff and running --- provide mechanisms to limit LSWN generation, and observational constraints on $k_\mathrm{BH}$ thus constrain the small-scale behavior of the primordial spectrum.

 In Fig.~\ref{fig:triangleplot} we constrain our model with and without the addition of the $k_\mathrm{BH}$ parameter.
 The difference between these two cases on the standard parameters is negligible and barely discernible in this figure.
-We find that there is no evident parameter degeneracy of $k_\mathrm{LSWN}$ with other parameters and that the constraints on the other parameters are not significantly loosened by the introduction the additional parameter.
+We find that there is no evident parameter degeneracy of $k_\mathrm{LSWN}$ with other parameters and that the constraints on the other parameters are not significantly loosened by the introduction of the additional parameter.
 Allowing the universe to also have spatial curvature does not significantly change the constraint.

 Our main result is an upper bound on the amplitude of LSWN: